 AT&T Cybersecurity provides a VMware Sensor to monitor your virtual and physical on-premises infrastructure.
-When this USM Anywhere Sensor is deployed and configured for your USM Anywhere instance, security-related data is collected and sent to the AlienVault Secure Cloud for security analysis, threat correlation, and secure, compliance-ready data storage.
-You can also create jobs to collect log data through VMware, including operating system and database-level logs.
+When this USM Anywhere Sensor is deployed and configured for your USM Anywhere instance, security-related data is collected and sent to the AT&T Cybersecurity Secure Cloud for security analysis, threat correlation, and secure, compliance-ready data storage.
+You can also create jobs to collect log data through VMware, including operating system (OS) and database-level logs.

 - Log data collection